Changissnz/selfinterest/README.md

 even directly invoke the axiom of natural law, instead somewhere along the way after facing these penalties, the lucky coincidences from the axiom's occurrence are not there, quite the contrary to be honest.
-The nearness to or a possession of a physical resource deprived, perception of the public encouraged to take up means by instantiating select axioms for physical impact, et cetera.
+The nearness to or a possession of a physical resource deprived, perception by the public encouraged to take up means through instantiating select axioms for physical impact, et cetera.
 A terse translation of transcendentalism's spirit is that the artificial axiom really has no meaning if not accepted, and why should the artificial axiom be accepted if its agents only produce pain through meaning,